alvoskov/TestU01-threads/README.md

 standard library and other libraries.
 However, CallerAPI structure contains pointer to some functions useful for PRNG construction:

-- `get_seed64` - get random 64-bit seed using RDSEED and/or XXTEA CSPRNG.
+- `get_seed64` - get random 64-bit seed using hardware random numbers generator.
 - `malloc` - pointer to malloc function from C standard library.
 - `free` - pointer to free function from C standard library.
 - `printf` - pointer to printf function.